SEGVeenstra/washington/washington/README.md

 )
 ```

-When you need to add multiple `StateProvider`s add the same level, considder using
+When you need to add multiple `StateProvider`s add the same level, consider using a `MultiStateProvider`.
-a `MultiStateProvider`.
 This makes your code more readable.

 ```dart
 MultiStateProvider(